fhunleth/embedded-elixir/content/post/2017-12-01-windows-support.md

 ### WSL

-Mac users have long enjoyed a robust Unix environmnet.
+Mac users have long enjoyed a robust Unix environment.
 With Windows 10, Microsoft has finally decided to follow suite with is Windows for Linux Subsystem.
-Unfornately there are several distinct versions of Windows 10, each with their distinct version of Ubuntu.
+Unfortunately there are several distinct versions of Windows 10, each with their distinct version of Ubuntu.

 1. Original Release - No WSL
 1. Anniversary Update - WSL is in its infancy @ Ubuntu 14.04.
 Cannot run Erlang and thus Elixir